semaphoreci/docs/docs/guided-tour/creating-your-first-project.md

 This can also be performed from the CLI by using [`sem edit` command](https://docs.semaphoreci.com/article/53-sem-reference#sem-edit-examples).

+### Transferring project ownership

+If you need to transfer ownership of any project in your organization, please reach out to [support@semaphoreci.com](mailto:support@semaphoreci.com).
+In this email please include the name of the project and the GitHub username of the new owner.

 ### Deleting a project

 In order to delete a project, you can: